lvgl/lv_port_stm32h7b3i_disco/README.md

 ## Update Information

 ### 26.8.2022
 DMA2D support was added to the project.

 This method uses the Chrom-Art Accelerator found in STM32H7B3I-DK's MCU for rendering.
 Compared to the "simple" mode, this mode significantly improves performance and reduces stuttering.

+### 2.9.2022
+1. The project defaults to using the "simple" mode to render on the display.
+Using STM32's DMA2D is now possible by enabling the define "LV_USE_GPU_STM32_DMA2D" found in lv_conf.h.

+2. The project was re-formatted to confrom with LVGL's project format for stm32 projects.

 ## Benchmark Results